ctasca/mage-bundle/README.md

 bin/magento magebundle:controller:create
 ```
 Creates a Controller namespace and Action class in specified module.
-Developer is prompted to choose an Action template from the ones available in <code>mage-bundle/http-controller</code> directory.
+Developer is prompted to choose a router (either standard or admin), and an Action template from the ones available in <code>mage-bundle/http-controller</code> or <code>mage-bundle/adminhtml-http-controller</code> directories.

 ```bash
 bin/magento magebundle:etc:xml:create